palaktotala/Networks_Lab_CS359/README.md

 4. Made a save function that saves the packets in a pcap as and when the tcp start function sends it the sniffed packets
 5. Ran the sniffer function
 6. Committed and Pushed this code to repo

+TCP handshake close -
+1. Created two more functions for sniffing and saving the pcaps, filter was slightly tricky.
+2. Because of my fluctuating net and luck, I could capture two FAs instead of FA, A :(